nksinghfirst/kubernete/README.md

 Step19 - Rollouts Strategy Canary Release - What Canary Release does is it expose a portion of your traffic to the new version like a new beta version of your application.

-Step20 - Installed rollouts by following offical documents.
+Step20 - Installed rollouts by following offical documents https://argo-rollouts.readthedocs.io/en/stable/installation/ .

 Step21 - Now make some changes in the images and create a new image of it by running the CI pipeline again.